Typhoid fever can usually be treated successfully with a course of antibiotic medicine.

 See your GP as soon as possible if your symptoms return after treatment.

-After your symptoms have passed, you should have another stool test to check whether there are still Salmonella typhi bacteria in your poo.
+After your symptoms have passed, another poo sample should be tested to check if there are still Salmonella typhi bacteria in your poo.

 Until test results show that you're free of bacteria, avoid handling or preparing food.